 Lobster Rolls: New York

 I have a theory that the number of restaurants serving lobster rolls in a given state is directly proportional to the amount of salt-water coastline that state has.
 (Note that this rule only applies to the New England states!)
 New York has very little coastline—unless you include Long Island, in which case New York has at least as much as Connecticut.
 So it follows that the only lobster rolls I’ve found so far are on Long Island.
 (Technically, I shouldn’t say only.
-There are some in Manhattan as well, but you can find anything in Manhattan.)
+There are plenty in Manhattan as well, but you can find anything in Manhattan.)
 Even on Long Island, they are rare, being most common at the eastern end of the island, the part of New York closest to Maine.
 Natch.

-Although I have over ten restaurants on my list, I’ve only visited three of them so far.
+Although I have over fifty restaurants on my list, I’ve only visited five of them so far.
 One of them, however, looms large on the list, simply because it is called The Lobster Roll.
 What follows are reviews of the restaurants I have tried as well as a list of places I hope to visit someday.
 I haven’t found a great lobster roll in New York, but the rolls I have tried can trace their lineage more directly to Maine than the rolls found across the Sound in Connecticut.
 For example, New Yorkers have not embraced the hot lobster roll, which is so common in Connecticut.

 On, then, to the Hamptons and beyond.